hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 # Teams

-Teams are groups of Terraform Enterprise (TFE) [users][] within an [organization][organizations].
+Teams are groups of Terraform Cloud [users][] within an [organization][organizations].
 To delegate provisioning work, the organization's owners can grant workspace permissions to specific teams.

 Teams can only have permissions on workspaces within their organization, although any user in a team can belong to teams in other organizations.